mhdatie/node-endpoint/README.md

 ##Todo:

-- Check if access token belongs to authenticated user AND if user exists in DB.
 - Validate fields and create a unified error handler.
 - Implement refresh tokens with expiry dates.
 - Add limited scope to sensitive data.